 Despite the industry’s frequent involvement and dominant presence on multiple applications, the market does not fully understand specific devices’ differences.
 As a result, some cannot avoid but confuse one with the other, especially when they are identical in appearance.
 Electronic components manufacturers solve this by having their product design part of their unique selling point.
 Regardless, the function of a component never changes or is instead actively being developed according to the market’s demand.

 The dilemma is not a general attribute for the products and services of the electronic industry.
 Its complexities also refer to variations branching out to an endless list of categories and classifications.
-Some electronic products fall into the same class with almost similar functions and extend to different kinds like sensors and transducers.
+Some electronic products fall into the same class with almost similar functions and extend to different kinds, like sensors and transducers.
 So this article will help in reducing the confusion on these components.
-We will not immediately identify the difference between sensors and transducers but instead, understand their functions first.
+We will not immediately identify the difference between sensors and transducers but instead understand their functions first.

-Get to know Sensors and Transducers
+Get To Know Sensors and Transducers

 A transducer is an electronic component that converts energy from one form to another, and there are two types of it.
 The first is an Input Transducer, a sensor that takes physical energy and converts it into a readable form of an electrical signal.
-An example is a microphone where physical sound waves convert into signals transported through the amplifier’s wires.
+An example is a microphone, where physical sound waves convert into signals transported through the amplifier’s wires.
 The input transducer has a sub kind called a ‘pressure transducer,’ also called a ‘pressure transmitter.’
-It converts the physical energy into an analog signal by exerting pressure on the strain gage to determine the production of electrical resistance.
-A strain gage is a vital electrical technique tool for measuring mechanical quantities.
+It converts the physical energy into an analog signal by exerting pressure on the strain gauge to determine the production of electrical resistance.
+A strain gauge is a vital electrical technique tool for measuring mechanical quantities.

 As we have an input, there is its opposite and the second type of transducer, which is the output transducer.
 Also referred to as an ‘actuator’ and functions the other way around, starting with the electrical signal.
 Some great examples would be a lamp that produces light and a motor that only performs when electricity is provided.